 All awards are subject to the following terms & conditions outlined below.

-- Students who receive financial assistance from the college, the State, or the Federal Government must maintain satisfactory academic progress, as stipulated in the Caldwell College catalog.
+- Students who receive financial assistance from the college, the State, or the Federal Government must maintain satisfactory academic progress, as stipulated in the Caldwell University catalog.

 - Recipients of financial assistance from the college are to notify the Office of Financial Aid of any other financial assistance extended to them from sources outside the college.
 An adjustment of your total financial aid award may be necessary.